3BMLabs/building.py/docs/usage/Extrusion.md

 - `height` (float): The height of the extrusion.
 - `cs_old` (CoordinateSystem): The original coordinate system of the polycurve.
 - `start_point` (Point): The start point for the extrusion in the new coordinate system.
-- `direction_vector` (Vector3): The direction vector along which the polycurve is extruded.
+- `direction_vector` (Vector): The direction vector along which the polycurve is extruded.

 #### Returns:
 `Extrusion`: An Extrusion object representing the 3D form of the extruded polycurve.